What are the 3 main degrees of Freemasonry?

-This degree has a significance in Freemasonry.
-It has the crown status in Blue Lodge.
-It represents ‘wisdom’.
+This degree has significance in Freemasonry.
+It has the crown status in Blue Lodge and represents ‘wisdom’.

 How long does it take to become a Master Mason from initiation?

-Furthermore, there are lots of other factors that play an important role, such as how long it takes you to prove your proficiency, number of candidates in the lodge, regulations of the area, and et cetera.
+Furthermore, there are lots of other factors that play an important role, such as how long it takes you to prove your proficiency, the number of candidates in the lodge, and the regulations of the area, to name a few.

 The Master Mason degree can also be divided into multiple sections.

-The first section is kind like a ceremonial and explanation that defines the duties and tools of a Master Mason.
+The first section is like a ceremony and an explanation that defines the duties and tools of a Master Mason.
 In other section, you learn about the utmost importance of the Order.

 They affirm your faith in the resurrection of the body and immortality of the soul.
-But, this is just the visible tip of an iceberg.
+But this is just the tip of an iceberg.